-On December 7, 1941, Japan launched a surprise attack on Pearl Harbor, triggering the entry of the United States into World War II.
-Prior to the attack, soldiers trained at Fort Monmouth in the use of a new Signal Corps early warning system successfully detected the incoming airplanes, and sounded a warning that could have changed the nature of that encounter.
+On Thursday, November 20, 1941, Thanksgiving Day, a new mobile electronic detection system was set up at Opana Point on Oahu, Hawai’i.
+Just days later, on December 7, 1941, Japan launched a surprise attack on Pearl Harbor, triggering the entry of the United States into World War II.
+Prior to the attack, soldiers using the new Signal Corps early warning system successfully detected the incoming airplanes, and sounded a warning that could have changed the nature of that encounter.
 But the technology they were using was so new, it didn’t even have a name yet, and their warnings went unheeded.
 It was the first use of radar by the U.S. in war.

 Scientists around the world had been experimenting for years with bouncing radio signals off of remote objects as a means of detection and location, but no viable system existed prior to the Signal Corps rollout of SCR-268 and SCR-270 (pictured above).
 These systems were given radio device codes to preserve the highly confidential nature of this research.
 The term “RADAR,” for “Radio Detection and Ranging,” was first coined by the Navy in 1941 and was accepted by the Army in 1942.